BlocProtocol/BLOC-wiki/docs/wallets/bloc-service-command-line.md

 ## **Restore a existing BLOC wallet with bloc-service**

-We have differents options to recover a wallet using **bloc-service**
+We have differents options to recover a wallet using **BLOC-service**

 ### Using a old Walletd container file